 Personalised Care and Support Planning is a series of facilitated conversations in which the person, or those who know them well, actively participates to explore the management of their health and well-being within the context of their whole life and family situation.
 ReSPECT is one such tool.
 The ReSPECT process creates personalised recommendations for a person’s clinical care and treatment in a future emergency, in which they are unable to make or express choices.
 These recommendations are created through conversations between a person, their families and their health and care professionals, to understand what matters to them and what is realistic in terms of their care and treatment.
 Patient preferences and clinical recommendations are recorded on a non-legally binding form which can be reviewed and adapted if circumstances change.

 ReSPECT is already being used by many organisations within the Oxford AHSN region.
 There is widespread consensus for it to become a common tool, to allow recording of discussions, and importantly that these are better communicated between healthcare professionals and carers working across different organisations.
-The Oxford Patient Safety Collaborative will be supporting its adoption and spread across acute and community care services, primary healthcare, and Care Homes.
+The Oxford Patient Safety Collaborative is supporting its adoption and spread across acute and community care services, primary healthcare and care homes.

 - The NHS has provided general guidance on what should be included in personalised care and support planning.